IDU-CVLab/COV19D_3rd/README.md

   year={2022}     </br>
 }

-* Kindly inform the organization owner if you wish to obtain the pretrained models in this study
+* Kindly inform the organization owner, if you wish to obtain the pretrained models in this study